 Covering this topic is close to my heart.
 My grandmother was born in Parma, Italy.
-The name of the city might sound familiar, as it's the beginning of the word parmigiano, or known in English as parmesan.
+The name of the city might sound familiar, as it's the beginning of the word Parmigiano, or known in English as parmesan.
 Parma is in the Emilia-Romagna region of Italy, known as La Grassa.
 They call it that because one eats well there.
-The region is known for its parmesan cheese, cured meats, like prosciutto, speck, and guanciale, as well as tortellini and other other local specialities.
+The region is known for its parmesan cheese, cured meats, like prosciutto, speck, and guanciale, as well as tortellini and other local specialties.
 I'm a self-proclaimed Italophile, so I had to create a list that does justice to American made, Italian inspired provisions.
 See this list of exceptional provisions anyone who loves Italy will enjoy.

 Katrina Markoff, chocolatier extraordinaire and founder of Vosges Chocolates, gives new meaning to American made chocolate.
 Vosges Collezione Italiana 16-piece Truffle Collection is an exquisite chocolate experience; one bite is better than the next.
 The flavor combinations are the most unique I've seen.
-She uses everyday Italian ingredients, like Siciailian sea salt, taleggio cheese, and 12 year aged balsamic to make the truffles in this collection.
+She uses everyday Italian ingredients, like Sicilian sea salt, taleggio cheese, and 12-year aged balsamic to make the truffles in this collection.
 The Olio d'Oliva, featuring first press extra virgin olive oil, white chocolate, green olives is divine.
-The nutty olive flavor hits your tongue and is instantly meet with the sweetness of white chocolate and finished with a chewy saltiness of the green olives.
+The nutty olive flavor hits your tongue and is instantly met with the sweetness of white chocolate and finished with a chewy saltiness of the green olives.
 Vosges makes all of its chocolates in Chicago, Illinois.

 Southern Italy is known for their lemon liquor, also known as Limoncello.
-With 80% of American grown lemons coming from Ventura County in California, Ventura Limoncello founders, James Carling and Manuela Zaretti-Carling, started using Manuela's grandmother's recipe in 2007 to make American made Limoncello.
+With 80% of American grown lemons coming from Ventura County in California, Ventura Limoncello founders, James Carling, and Manuela Zaretti-Carling started using Manuela's grandmother's recipe in 2007 to make American made Limoncello.
 They source the citrus direct from California grows and hand peel the fruits themselves.
 Refreshing, tart, and sweet, this California made Limoncello is worth it.